alanb128/opendatacam-ei/README.md

 ## For Edge Impulse Imagine 2022 Demo
 This version runs EI on the CPU and Opendatacam on the GPU

-For this demo, you must start the Opendatacam UI first by browsing to <local IP>:8080
+For this demo, you must start the Opendatacam UI first by browsing to local IP:8080

 The script must manually be started in the ei service by running `runner.py` in `/usr/src/app`